u-ashish/shishyko-site/content/essays/public-systems-of-science.md

 ### Publish Discrete Knowledge Units, Not Just the Paper

-The familiar form of the scientific paper - Introduction, Methods, Results, and Discussion - solved a real problem: giving scientists a predictable structure to clearly communicate their work, with context, and ensure others could reproduce their experiments.
+The familiar form of the scientific paper - Introduction, Methods, Results, and Discussion - solved a real problem: it gave scientists a predictable structure to clearly communicate their work, with context, and ensured others could reproduce their experiments.
+Papers, in this form, became a way of representing our cumulative knowledge, as peers within fields built off of their collective understanding and approximation of reality.

-Before the internet, this format worked well for organizing scientific knowledge at what I call people scale: the natural limits at which a group of people can reasonably organize and do things.
+Before the internet, this substrate of knowledge organized scientific knowledge at what I call people scale: the natural limits at which a group of people can reasonably organize and do things.

 But technology transformed what’s possible, and a system that evolved over decades on outdated assumptions couldn’t keep pace.